 How to become a nursery nurse

 At least some basic form of training and experience is needed to become a nursery nurse The more experience you have the better, as you will have more exposure to the setting and work involved in the role.
 It’s always a good idea to try and secure a work placement, but if you struggle you could also offer to work voluntarily to gain that invaluable experience to put on your CV.

-The more experience you have working within a nursery setting, the more of a chance when it comes to getting the job role as a nursery nurse.
+The more experience you have working within a nursery setting, the more of a chance you’ll have when it comes to getting a job a nursery nurse.

 Qualifications you’ll need

-Each role will have its own set of specific entry requirements and these will involve the qualifications you’ll need to be eligible for the role.
+Each role will have its own set of specific entry requirements and these will include the qualifications required to be eligible for the role.

 To become a fully qualified nursery nurse, you will need to complete a CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator) course.